balena-io/balena-cli/doc/cli.markdown

 #### -d, --device

-select a device-specific variable instead of an application (fleet) variable
+select a device-specific variable instead of a fleet variable

 #### -s, --service